Atherosclerotic Cardiovascular Disease

 Experts share their perspectives on “lower is better and lowest is best.”

-In the US, CVD accounts for one in three deaths.3,4,5 One-third of deaths from CVD occur prematurely in people under 70 years of age.6
+In the US, CVD accounts for one in three deaths.1,3 One-third of deaths from CVD occur prematurely in people under 70 years of age.2

 Nearly 80%

-of very high-risk patients did not meet a guideline-recommended LDL-C target2
+of very high-risk patients did not meet a guideline-recommended LDL-C target5

 8.2 million

-patients with ASCVD in the U.S. don’t reach their LDL-C goals despite taking a statin10
+patients with ASCVD in the U.S. don’t reach their LDL-C goals despite taking a statin6

 9.6 million

-patients with ASCVD in the U.S. are not on any lipid lowering therapy10
+patients with ASCVD in the U.S. are not on any lipid lowering therapy6

 High low-density lipoprotein cholesterol (LDL-C) has been treatable for decades, but something is not working.
-Atherosclerotic cardiovascular disease continues to increase.
+Cardiovascular disease continues to increase.
 Guideline LDL-C targets are not met.
 Patients give up on their medicines entirely.
 The problem?
 Patients’ needs are not being met by their cholesterol medicines.

-Data suggest that statins cause more side effects in women than in men.7, 8, 9
+Data suggest that statins cause more side effects in women than in men.4,7,8

 Many patients who do everything right – the hard work of changing their diet, exercising and taking their medicine as prescribed – still don’t reach their goals.